 - Ice packs and heating pads to alleviate discomfort.

-- Light chores and gentle movement to aid the healing process.
+- Light chores and gentle movement aid the healing process.

 Activity Restrictions and Mobility Tips